systemtruststores/systemtruststores.github.io/docs/README.md

 | Java     | Partial          | Partial        | No                | Before Java 8 | [Guide](java/index.md)             |
 | Swift    | ?                | Yes            | Yes               | v1            | [Guide](swift/index.md)            |

-(When native TLS certificate verification is not the default behavior, you must take extra actions to enable it.
-See the guides for details.)

-You can help to improve this list by opening a language support ticket at [GitHub Issues](https://github.com/native-certs/native-certs.github.io/issues).

-## Libraries

 The following languages require you to install a **library** that does TLS certificate verification via the OS trust store:

 | Language | Library                                                              | Status |